1928 United States presidential election in Illinois: Turnout

+The total vote in the general election was 3,107,489.
 Both major parties held non-binding state-run preferential primaries on April 12.

 Democratic

-The 1928 Illinois Democratic presidential primary was held on April 10, 1928 in the U.S. state of Illinois as one of the Democratic Party's state primaries ahead of the 1928 presidential election.
+The 1928 Illinois Democratic presidential primary was held on April 10, 1928, in the U.S. state of Illinois as one of the Democratic Party's state primaries ahead of the 1928 presidential election.

 The popular vote was a non-binding "beauty contest".
 Delegates were instead elected by direct votes by congressional district on delegate candidates.

 Al Smith easily won the primary, and was virtually unopposed for the Democratic nomination, with most other prominent Democrats standing out as they felt they had no hope of winning the general election.

 Republican

-The 1928 Illinois Republican presidential primary was held on April 10, 1928 in the U.S. state of Illinois as one of the Republican Party's state primaries ahead of the 1928 presidential election.
+The 1928 Illinois Republican presidential primary was held on April 10, 1928, in the U.S. state of Illinois as one of the Republican Party's state primaries ahead of the 1928 presidential election.

 The preference vote was a "beauty contest".
 Delegates were instead selected by direct-vote in each congressional districts on delegate candidates.

 The preference vote was won nearly unanimously by the only name on ballot, favorite son, Secretary of Commerce Frank Lowden.

-General election

-Despite some predictions of an upheaval during April Hoover was easily nominated as the Republican candidate.
-Smith was nominated as the Democratic candidate.

-After the nominations were finalized, some critics felt Smith might have a chance of carrying electoral-vote-rich Illinois due to opposition to Hoover in the Farm Belt; however by the end of June Hoover asserted that the farm vote was safe after Lowden's supporters decided to aid the GOP nominee.